Home Insurance Building: Demolition and replacement

 In April 1929 the building was reported as having a 90 percent occupancy rate, compared to an occupancy rate of the surrounding financial district estimated at 96 percent or more.
 In September 1929 plans were made by Marshall Field's to construct a large office building spanning Adams, Clark, and LaSalle Streets.
 This building would be constructed and opened in parts, the first part occupying the western part of the lot and the site of the Home Insurance Building.

-All told six buildings were demolished to make way for the Field Building, including the Home Insurance Building.
+At least six buildings were demolished to make way for the Field Building, including the Home Insurance Building.
 In 1932, owners placed a plaque in the southwest section of the lobby reading:

 This section of the Field Building is erected on the site of the Home Insurance Building, which structure, designed and built in eighteen hundred and eighty four by the late William Le Baron Jenney, was the first high building to utilize as the basic principle of its design the method known as skeleton construction and, being a primal influence in the acceptance of this principle, was the true father of the skyscraper, 1932.